ahbarnett/glspect/README.md

 ### Bug reports

-Please submit an Issue to github, or contact me at the above email address.
+Please submit an Issue to GitHub.

 ### To do